mmmarquez/mvis-101/04-JavaScript_II/README.md

 * Use 🛑 **ONLY** JavaScript to generate the HTML elements. 🛑 Only elements allowed inside the `<body>` are the container elements that will nest your HTML.
 * Any deployment method.
 * Serve and work locally.
+* Include your project folder in the assets folder.
 * Include your research as content.
 * Include link to the D3.js example.
 * Include a sample of your data set as a list in the HTML.